reconengine/docs.reconengine.ai/source/docs/laravel/configuration.md

 ## Multiple Database? {#multiple-databases}

-When you have more than 1 single Item you want to recommend, you will need a Recon database for each.
+When you have more than 1 item model you want to recommend, you will need a Recon database for each.

 Multiple Databases are currently in closed beta.
-Feel free to [get in touch](mailto:contact@reconengine.ai) if you would like to use multiple databases in your application.
+Please [get in touch](mailto:contact@reconengine.ai) if you would like to use multiple databases in your application.